K8s DaemonSet: Run Pod on Every Node

-Deploy DaemonSets in Kubernetes to run exactly one pod per node.
-Covers logging agents, monitoring, CNI plugins, node-level operations, and rolling updates.
+Deploy Kubernetes DaemonSets to run one pod per node.
+Log collectors, monitoring agents, node-level networking, tolerations, and update strategies.

 The Problem